 The ethic of stem cell-based embryo models

-Blastoids are scientific models to investigate early development.
-Because they are formed solely from stem cells, they alleviate the use of natural conceptus while opening unique possibilities for high-throughput screens and for finely modulating cellular (sub-)populations (e.g., genetically editing).
-These are the basis of biomedical discoveries.
-Blastoids thus allow to investigate in the lab previously untouchable scientific questions, while proposing ethical alternatives to the use of embryos for research (see Rivron NC and Pera M, 2018).
+Blastoids are scientific models that are used in the lab to answer biological and biomedical questions.
+Because they are formed solely from stem cells, they alleviate the use of embryos, while opening unique possibilities (high-throughput screens, genetic engineering) that are the basis of biomedical discoveries.
+Thus, blastoids allow to investigate in the lab previously untouchable scientific questions, while proposing ethical alternatives to the use of embryos for research.

-Blastoids are not considered as the legal equivalent of natural blastocysts.
-They are solely models that are used in the lab to answer scientific and biomedical questions.
+Blastoids are not considered as legally equivalent to blastocysts, in part due to their limited capacity to develop in utero.
 But they also question the current ethical status quo.
 What should their legal and ethical status be in the future as they are refined?
 Do the probable insights they provide outweigh possible ethical concerns?

-Rivron N, Pera M, Rossant J, Martinez Arias A, Zernicka-Goetz M, Fu J, van den Brink S, Bredenoord A, Dondorp W, de Wert G, Hyun I, Munsie M, Isasi R. Debate ethics of embryo models from stem cells.
+Debate ethics of embryo models from stem cells.
 Nature.
 2018 Dec;564(7735):183-185. doi: 10.1038/d41586-018-07663-9.
+Rivron N, Pera M, Rossant J, Martinez Arias A, Zernicka-Goetz M, Fu J, van den Brink S, Bredenoord A, Dondorp W, de Wert G, Hyun I, Munsie M, Isasi R.